magento/pagebuilder-docs/docs/content-types/extend/extend-more-appearances.md

 </h2>
 ```

-Knowing how the attributes and their user-selected values are written to the DOM, we can now target our content type's `main` element (`<h2>` in this example) using attribute-based CSS classes from our `_default.less` files.
+After you understand how Page Builder writes attributes and their user-selected values to the DOM, you can target the content type's `main` element (`<h2>` in this example) using attribute-based CSS classes from our `_default.less` files.
 We'll do this next.

 ## Step 4: Add CSS classes

-To target our DOM output, we will use attribute-based CSS classes in our `_default.less` files for both the `adminhtml` and `frontend`, as shown here from our module's adminhtml area:
+To target our DOM output, we want to use attribute-based CSS classes in our `_default.less` files for both the `adminhtml` and `frontend`, as shown here (from our module's adminhtml area):

 ```scss
 /*-- adminhtml _default.less attribute-based classes */